-- Your health changes, and the study is no longer in your best interest - New information becomes available, and the study is no longer in your best interest - You do not follow the study rules - For participants who are able to have children: You become pregnant while you are in the study - The study is stopped by the National Cancer Institute (NCI), Institutional Review Board (IRB), US Food and Drug Administration (FDA), or the study sponsor, Memorial Sloan Kettering Cancer Center (MSK).
+- Your health changes, and the study is no longer in your best interest - New information becomes available, and the study is no longer in your best interest - You do not follow the study rules - For women who are able to have children: You become pregnant while you are in the study - The study is stopped by the National cancer Institute (NCI), Institutional Review Board (IRB), Food and Drug Administration (FDA), or the study sponsor, MSKCC.
 The study sponsor is the organization that oversees the study.